 Peter led coverage of the privatization of Intelsat and Eutelsat – and of the flurry of merger and acquisition activity that followed them – which further transformed the industry.
 His reporting could also change the fortunes of companies large and small.
 In 2009, The Wall St. Journal reported that Intelsat had awarded a $400 million multi-satellite deal to Boeing at a time when the company was struggling to recover from a series of quality-control lapses and budget overruns.
 The news helped make the manufacturer newly competitive in the commercial market – and the story broke first under Peter’s byline in Space News.
 It was not the last story in which the Journal followed Peter’s lead.

 In 2017, Peter co-founded SpaceIntelReport.com and became Chief Editor.
 Since its founding, SpaceIntelReport has delivered some of the most accurate, reliable and insightful reporting in the business.
-That quality led SSPI, in 2015, to present Peter with a Better Satellite World award in recognition of his role in making a better industry.
+Peter’s consistent reporting quality led SSPI, in 2015, to present him with a Better Satellite World Award in recognition of his role in making a better industry.